 Most people define addiction as a series of unwise choices that lead to the loss of jobs, families, and homes.
 But is this really an accurate depiction of what it means to live with a substance abuse problem?
 In fact, within the setting of detoxification and rehabilitation, professionals have a very different understanding.
 For example, did you know that addiction is a brain disease?
 It changes the way the brain functions, leading to physical and psychological dependence.
 It’s vital to seek addiction treatment programs if you’re suffering from an addiction to nearly any substance.

 When Substance Abuse Crosses the Line and Becomes Addiction

 For example, substances that directly affect the dopamine release capabilities of the brain change its chemistry.
 The process is gradual, though.
 Someone might abuse a substance a few times before building a tolerance or forming an addiction.
 Before long, the brain won’t release dopamine without the influx of the drug.
-That’s why withdrawal is so painful and relapse is so common.
+That’s why withdrawal is so painful, and relapse is so common.

-It’s Possible to Define Addiction against the Backdrop of Actions and Thoughts
+It’s Possible to Define Addiction Against the Backdrop of Actions and Thoughts

 Is There a Cure for Addiction?